16 Crazy Smart Under Bed Dorm Storage Ideas That Are Actual Lifesavers

 Copy this under bed storage dorm:

+I know this isn’t technically a storage idea, but it’s a super helpful way to keep your under bed storage hidden!
 If you don’t have a bed skirt to cover up the area under your bed, it’s going to be completely exposed.
 Which is totally fine!
 But it’s definitely something to keep in mind because if it doesn’t look organized, it’s going to make your room feel chaotic.

 Bonus Dorm Tips:

-Use bed skirts to hide storage bins and keep the space looking clean
+- Use bed skirts to hide storage bins and keep the space looking clean

-Color-code storage by category for quick grabbing before class
+- Color-code storage by category for quick grabbing before class

-Measure your bed height before buying storage bins (many are too tall!)
+- Measure your bed height before buying storage bins (many are too tall!)

-This post was all about the best under bed storage dorm to make your room feel twice as big.
+This post was all about the best under bed dorm storage to make your room feel twice as big.

 Other Posts You May Like: